arabomeivan/Highcharts-with-vue/README.md

 # About Project
 A vue application that visualizes a dataset fetched from firebase.
-The application is to display a bar chart depicting the number of participants who fall under certain conditions such as: number of participants who have to a blood group, and number of participants who belong to an age group
+The application is to display a bar chart depicting the number of participants who fall under certain conditions such as: number of participants who belong to a blood group, and number of participants who belong to an age group

 # Dependencies